-Want to feel light and energetic on Pesach?
+Want to feel light, vibrant and energetic on Pesach?
 Take advantage of a week of no flour (except that matzah) and enjoy these light, refreshing meal ideas.

 Make a fresh guacamole with diced red onion, lemon juice, salt, pepper, and chili flakes and spread on a piece of toasty matzah.
 Make extra for snacking with veggies.